dmjohnsson23/micdrop/README.md

 This library is designed for extensibility.
 Your can write your own sinks, sources, or pipeline items by extending `sink.Sink`, `Source`, and `PipelineItem` respectively.
 You can also allow arbitrary classes to be used as pipeline items if you implement a method named `to_pipeline_source`, `to_pipeline_item`, or `to_pipeline_put` (Implement any one of the three).

+## Priorities
+1. Be easy to use
+2. Handle large volumes of data without issue
+3. Allow for graceful error recovery
+4. Have acceptable performance (with the understanding that data migrations can take a long time when processing large amounts of data)

 ## TODOs

+* Graceful error recovery (e.g., if a migration is running and an unexpected error occurs, there should be a way to retry or skip)
 * Context managers on Origin Sources are currently conceptually used for a different purpose than context managers on all other sources; rectify this.
 * Pipelines should function as reusable segments without needing the `PipelineSegment` class
     * Have do find a way to do this without breaking the cache/next mechanism, which I don't think we can do without